1ynxy/mesh-net/README.md

 Dissertation project on peer-to-peer network architectures for procedurally generated voxel worlds in C++.

-When running on a headless server it must be run using a virtual framebuffer so that GLFW can initialise correctly.
+When running on a headless server it must be run using a virtual frame buffer so that GLFW can initialise correctly.
 This can be achieved using Xvfb.

 Use of a program such as 'pngcheck -c [file]' is advised to ensure that all image assets pass CRC checks.